danakembara/leaf-count-detect/README.md

 ![image](https://github.com/user-attachments/assets/dc47b632-9e38-41ce-941c-2f0d9f36f82a)

 ## Introduction
-Plant phenotype is a set of observable characteristics resulting from interactions between gene expression and the environment.
-Accurate and efficient monitoring of plant phenotype is essential for intelligent production in plant cultivation, which leads to better decision-making resulting in a higher yield.
-Traditional plant monitoring still uses manual measurement to analyze phenotypes, which are labor-intensive, time-consuming, and biased toward the observer.
-A better approach is to use image-based plant phenotyping using deep learning that allows distant observation and reduces the effects of manual interference.
-Convolutional neural network (CNN)-based methods have commonly been applied to plant phenotyping.
-Related works are from [1] that used CNN for leaf counting, and [2][3] that used CNN for leaf detection.
+Plant phenotype refers to the set of observable characteristics resulting from interactions between gene expression and the environment.
+Accurate and efficient monitoring of plant phenotypes is essential for intelligent production in plant cultivation, leading to better decision-making and higher yields.
+Traditional plant monitoring relies on manual measurements to analyze phenotypes, which are labor-intensive, time-consuming, and subject to observer bias.
+A better approach is to use image-based plant phenotyping with deep learning, allowing remote observation and reducing the effects of manual interference.
+Convolutional neural network (CNN)-based methods have been commonly applied to plant phenotyping, with related works such as [1] which used CNN for leaf counting, and [2][3] which used CNN for leaf detection.

-In this project, we will use datasets from Leaf Counting Challenge (LCC) and Leaf Segmentation Challenge (LSC) as input to do the two tasks, leaf counting and leaf detection.
-The architectures that we use are ObjectDetectorMultiScale, AlexNet, pre-trained ResNet18, pre-trained ResNet34, pre-trained ResNet50, and VGG16 to be compared and evaluate their performances.
-We also implemented some experiments with data augmentation, a variation of hyperparameters, and Freezing Weights (FW), to make the architectures more robust and get the best performance for both tasks.
-Lastly, we compare the performance with existing results from papers.
+In this project, we will use datasets from the Leaf Counting Challenge (LCC) and the Leaf Segmentation Challenge (LSC) to perform two tasks: leaf counting and leaf detection.
+We will compare and evaluate the performance of several architectures, including ObjectDetectorMultiScale, AlexNet, pre-trained ResNet18, pre-trained ResNet34, pre-trained ResNet50, and VGG16.
+Additionally, we will conduct experiments with data augmentation, varying hyperparameters, and Freezing Weights (FW) to enhance the robustness of the architectures and achieve the best performance for both tasks.
+Finally, we will compare our results with existing results from the literature.

 ## Methods
 ### Dataset
-Our source of datasets is ‘Ara2012’ and ‘Ara2013-Canon’ sets from the Leaf Segmentation Challenge (LSC) and Leaf Counting Challenge (LCC) that contain top-down images of Arabidopsis plants and ground-truth annotations.
-One of the main challenges is we don’t have enough data to train on.
-The original dataset only contains roughly 150 images for the training set and 50 for the test set.
-We use the data augmentation technique to increase our dataset artificially to avoid overfitting.
-The augmented dataset is made by:
+Our datasets are sourced from the ‘Ara2012’ and ‘Ara2013-Canon’ sets from the Leaf Segmentation Challenge (LSC) and Leaf Counting Challenge (LCC), which contain top-down images of Arabidopsis plants along with ground-truth annotations.
+One of the main challenges we face is the limited amount of data available for training.
+The original dataset contains roughly 150 images for the training set and 50 for the test set.
+To address this issue and avoid overfitting, we employ data augmentation techniques to artificially increase our dataset.
+The augmented dataset is created by:
--	Randomly cropping an area of 70% to 90% of the original size, and the ratio of width to height of the region is randomly selected from between 1 and 2.
+- Randomly cropping an area of 70% to 90% of the original size, with the ratio of width to height of the region randomly selected between 1 and 2
--	Randomly change the brightness and saturation of the image to a value between 80% to 90% with a contrast of 150% of the original images.
+- Randomly changing the brightness and saturation of the image to a value between 80% and 90%, with a contrast adjustment of up to 150% of the original images
--	A horizontal flip is applied with a 50% probability.
+- Applying a horizontal flip with a 50% probability

 ### Task 1: Leaf Counting
-For the leaf counting task, we developed a CNN regression network using convolutional layers, pooling layers, and fully connected layers in the end and trained it on the training set.
-We use three different networks to compare:
+For the leaf counting task, we developed a CNN regression network using convolutional layers, pooling layers, and fully connected layers at the end, and trained it on the training set.
+We use three different networks for comparison:
--	AlexNet using hyperparameters batch size = 256, image size = 128, learning rate = 10-4, and epochs = 35
+- AlexNet with hyperparameters: batch size = 256, image size = 128, learning rate = 10^-4, and epochs = 35
--	Fine-tuning the pre-trained ResNet18 using hyperparameters batch size = 256, image size = 128, learning rate = 5x10-5, and epochs = 50
+- Fine-tuned ResNet18 with hyperparameters: batch size = 256, image size = 128, learning rate = 5x10^-5, and epochs = 50
--	Fine-tuning the pre-trained ResNet50 using hyperparameters batch size = 256, image size = 128, learning rate = 5x10-5, and epochs = 50
+- Fine-tuned ResNet50 with hyperparameters: batch size = 256, image size = 128, learning rate = 5x10^-5, and epochs = 50

-We also define Mean Squared Error (MSE) as the loss function and Adam as the optimizer.
-As this is a regression task, the performance of these models is evaluated by calculating its Pearson correlation coefficient (r) on the test set.
+We define Mean Squared Error (MSE) as the loss function and use Adam as the optimizer.
+As this is a regression task, the performance of these models is evaluated by calculating their Pearson correlation coefficient (r) on the test set.
 The closer the value is to 1 or -1, the closer the network predictions are to the ground truth.

 ### Task 2: Leaf Detection
 For the leaf detection task, we developed a CNN based trained it on the training set.
 We use four different networks to compare: